 Migrating sites from WordPress.com could get more flexibility and control over the websites.
 However, some people may hang back for the lack of WordPress knowledge or technical skills.
 In fact, it’s not very difficult to make the whole process.
 This tutorial introduces the preparatory work, specific operations, and key tips in detail.
 You could be very easy to finish the migrating process by following these tips.

 Preparatory Work Before Migrating

 Before you migrating your website from WordPress.com to a self hosted WordPress, you need to do the following work at first:

 - Purchasing a web hosting.

 - Installing WordPress application already.

 If you haven’t had an account yet, we recommend you going with BlueHost.
-BlueHost offers a specific WordPress hosting plan with a free domain name included, which allows you to install WordPress by a few clicks.
+BlueHost offers a specific WordPress hosting plan at $2.95/mo with a free domain name included, which allows you to install WordPress by a few clicks.

 After you finishing the preparatory work, you could start to migrate the website with the following steps:

 Login to your WordPress.com account, go to Tools, and click the Export.